 Here are the best features of the tool –

-- It has been rated as the most light weight free Android task manager available.
+- It has been rated as the lightest weight free Android task manager available.

 - It comes with a host of features.